Robert is an anatomy professor at Benedictine University in Lisle, IL.

 - Sternoclavicular, Acromioclavicular, and Coracoclavicular joints: these three joints are between the sternum and clavicle and different parts of the scapula and clavicle, respectively, and anchor the upper limb to the thorax and scapula.
 The upper limb is not attached (via bony attachment, at least) to the rib cage.

 - Glenohumeral Joint: this is the shoulder joint and, like most of the other joints we've discussed in this course, it is a synovial joint with surrounding fibrocartilage.

 There are two sets of muscles surrounding the shoulder joint.
-The first set attaches the scapula to the trunk, humerus, and vertebral column, and includes the trapezius, deltoid, levator scapulae, rhomboid major and minor.
-The second set is composed of posterior scapular muscles, including supraspinatus, infraspinatus, teres major and minor, and the long head of triceps brachi.
+The first set attaches the scapula to the trunk, humerus, and vertebral column, and includes the trapezius, deltoid, levator scapulae, rhomboid major, and rhomboid minor.
+The second set is composed of posterior scapular muscles, including supraspinatus, infraspinatus, teres major, teres minor, and the long head of triceps brachii.